albert-santos01/SSL-TIE_TFG/StudyOfTheCode.md

 ```

 Here basically the code is loading a checkpoint file and testing the model with the provided weights.
 The logger is used to log the results of the test.
 The loader assumes the weights, in this case, alledgely a tar file `vggsound144k.pth.tar`.
 However, the logger has been modified to work with windows, errors like invalid path were not expected.
 Commit [Change logger to work with windows](https://github.com/albert-santos01/SSL-TIE_TFG/commit/749b6f0d91ef258442affeaf3cc5b8224675ff89) was made to fix this issue.
-- Also it is weird that they want use the directory of the checkpoint to name the
+- Also it is strange that they want use the directory of the checkpoint to name the logger

 Next, the code will load the data and start the test
 ```python